rbns/extramime/README.md

 ## usage
 ### just using
-an import of this package should be enough
+importing of this package should be enough:

+	import _ "github.com/rbns/extramime"

 ### regenerate mime type list
 to regenerate the mime type list you can use the mimeextract tool.